Unique Things to do on the Great Wall of China

 Hover over the Great Wall

 What to do at the Great Wall of China?
 It is an exciting travel experience by viewing the Great Wall in the air.
-You can choose to take a Great Wall helicopter ride either at Mutianyu Great Wall (helipad only) or Badaling Great Wall (a small airport).
+You can choose to take a Great Wall of China helicopter ride either at Mutianyu Great Wall (helipad only) or Badaling Great Wall (a small airport).
 Passengers have options for the flights of 15mins and 30mins, or take a custom flight (chartered).
 Hop into the helicopter and have a bird’s eye view of the Great Wall built on the mountains.
 It is absolutely an amazing adventure for you.
-Please note that the actual flight time is little less than what they proclaimed if the time of embarkation and disembarkation is included.
-Generally speaking, the view is better at Mutianyu Section.

-The west end of the Great Wall built in Ming Dynasty – Jiayuguan
+The West End of the Great Wall Built in Ming Dynasty – Jiayuguan

-Jiayuguan, known as "No. 1 Pass Under Heaven", is located in the middle of the narrowest valley 5 kilometers west of Jiayuguan City, Gansu Province.
+Jiayuguan Fort, known as "No. 1 Pass Under Heaven", is located in the middle of the narrowest valley 5 kilometers west of Jiayuguan City, Gansu Province.
 It is the westernmost pass of the Great Wall of the Ming Dynasty.
 It was once called the Throat of Hexi Corridor in history.
 Jiayuguan is one of the most influential fortresses of the ancient "Silk Road".
 Jiayuguan Fortress was built in Ming Dynasty (1372 AD), which is composed of inner city, outer city, barbican entrance, city moats and the Great Wall on the north and south wings, with a total length of about 60 kilometers.
 The watch towers, turrets, and forts are dotted around, consisting of three defense lines: the inner city, the outer city, and the moat, forming an effective defense system.

 What to do at the Great Wall?
 You can hire a camel to ride in the Gobi desert, appreciating the spectacular view of the Great Wall and fortress with the snow capped Qilian Mountain as the backdrop.
 The best time to take the photos of Jiayuguan Fortress is around the sunset when the reddish sunlight is casted on land and buildings.
 It is also possible to cycle around the area, you will be rewarded with a unique experience of the ancient outpost and Great Wall.
 If you want to have a bird’s eye view of the area, you can try paragliding here as Jiayuguan Gliding Base is located nearby.